 It’s FREE, user-friendly, and perfect for people who’ve never built a blog before.

 P.S: Don’t install WordPress yet.
 You’ll need to install WordPress in STEP 4.

 Here are just a few examples of WordPress Blogs:

-Even large companies are using their blog on WordPress platform Why?? because WordPress is most popular and easy blogging platform for all kind of blog including news blog. it is free, secured and supported by million of volunteers.
+Even large companies are using their blog on the WordPress platform Why?? because WordPress is the most popular and easy blogging platform for blogs, including news blogs. it is free, secured, and supported by millions of volunteers.